jm--/seL4Doom/README.md

   Type `doom` to boot into sel4Doom; type `doom -warp 1 3 -skill4` to start the game in episode 1, level 3, and difficulty level 4 (ultra-violence); type `doom -file myfile.wad` to load the WAD file myfile.wad, etc.
+* Works with recalcitrant PS/2 **keyboards** (buggy "Legacy USB support" BIOS?) that refuse to operate in scan code set 2.
+Depending on the scan code of the first key pressed, seL4Doom uses either scan code set 2 (like libplatsupport) or scan code set 1.

 # TODOs
 I've added some project ideas to the issue tracker system: https://github.com/jm--/seL4Doom/issues
-You are hereby invited to help improve sel4Doom!
+You are hereby invited to help bring DOOM to seL4!
 It's a lot of fun!